Observer-based boundary control of distributed port-Hamiltonian systems: The observer-based controller

 \subsection{Main result}

 The following proposition is the main contribution of this work.
-It is based on two main assumptions. \begin{assumption} The matrix $K$ has been designed such that $A-BK$ is Hurwitz by using traditional methods such as LQR design, pole-placement or LMI passivity based control, such as for instance in \citep{Prajna2002}. \end{assumption}
+It is based on two main assumptions.

+\begin{assumption} The matrix $K$ has been designed such that $A-BK$ is Hurwitz by using traditional methods such as LQR design, pole-placement or LMI passivity based control, such as for instance in \citep{Prajna2002JournalAnLMI}. \end{assumption}

 \begin{assumption} The matrix $R_c$ is chosen such that the following matrix with has no pure imaginary eigenvalues. \end{assumption}

 \begin{remark} A simple choice for $R_c$ is $R_c = \alpha I$ for some $\alpha>0$ small enough such that the matrix (\ref{Eq:HamiltonianMatrix}) has no pure imaginary eigenvalues. \end{remark}